Storm destroys Griffin funeral home during wake - NewsBreak

 Lineman killed while cleaning up fallen trees after storms in Jasper County

-JASPER COUNTY, Ga. — A third person has died after tornadoes, and severe storms moved through much of Georgia on Thursday.
-According to his family, 32-year-old Jesse Maxwell, a lineman with Georgia Right of Way,,three, was killed while working to restore power to his community.
-[DOWNLOAD: Free WSB-TV News...
+A third person has died after tornadoes and severe storms moved through much of Georgia on Thursday.
+According to his family, 32-year-old Jesse Maxwell, a lineman with Georgia Right of Way was killed while working to restore power to his community.
+Family members say Maxwell was in a bucket truck...

 fox5atlanta.com